alma-cdk/.github/profile/README.md

 ## Hello! 👋

 This Github organization is used to group together [AWS CDK](https://aws.amazon.com/cdk/) v2 constructs made by developers at [Alma Media](https://www.almamedia.fi/en/).
-All constructs under this organization are open sourced with [`Apache-2.0`](https://www.apache.org/licenses/LICENSE-2.0) license.
+All constructs under this organization are open sourced with [`Apache-2.0`](https://www.apache.org/licenses/LICENSE-2.0) license and published on [npmjs.com with `@alma-cdk` scope](https://www.npmjs.com/search?q=%40alma-cdk).
 Some of them are more general purpose and some are more opinionated towards our use cases but feel free to use them as you wish.

-CDK constructs from this organization are published on [npmjs.com with `@alma-cdk` scope](https://www.npmjs.com/search?q=%40alma-cdk).

 In case you're interested, follow us on Twitter [@almadevelopers](https://twitter.com/AlmaDevelopers/)!